goki75/cordova-plugin-sim/README.md

 ![Platform](https://img.shields.io/badge/platform-android%20%7C%20ios%20%7C%20windows-lightgrey.svg)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=R7STJ6V2PNEMA)

 This is a cordova plugin to get data from the SIM card like the carrier name, mcc, mnc and country code and other system dependent additional info.
+Updated from pbakodny's original plugin for android 10 which doesnt allow IMEI or SIM Serial No be accessed by any 3rd party app, in which case the original plugin fails.

 ## Installation